How to Make Lox

 Cold smoking is smoking that is done at a temperature of less than 80°F. This is a bit more difficult to do at home, because most consumer type smokers only do 100°F at the lowest.

-Homemade lox are so easy and delicious you will wonder why you have been a ton of money on them at the grocery store.
+Homemade lox are so easy and delicious, you will wonder why you have been spending a ton of money on them at the grocery store.

 Is there a difference between lox and smoked salmon?

 Yes.
 Smoked salmon is first brined for a shorter time and then hot smoked at a higher temperature.
-Lox are generally not smoked or some types are cold smoked.
-Usually at low temperature, around 175°F. You want the salmon to be cooked to a temperature of 145°F, until done.
+Lox is generally not smoked, and some types are cold-smoked, usually at low temperatures, around 75°F. You want the salmon to be cooked to a temperature of 145°F, until done.

-Smoked salmon does not have the silky texture that lox have.
+Smoked salmon does not have the silky texture that lox has.
 It has a more chewy texture.

 What salmon to use

 The best salmon species to use are Atlantic, Sockeye, King or Coho salmon, including the belly meat.
-They have a higher fat content.
+These species have a higher fat content.

-Don’t use salmon from the fish department that has been thawed.
+Don’t use salmon from the fish department that has been thawed previously.
+You don’t know how long it has been there.

 The US FDA has guidelines for consuming raw or undercooked fish and seafood.
 They recommend using previously frozen seafood If you choose to consume raw fish…. “one rule of thumb is to eat fish that has been previously frozen.“

-Furthermore, there are specific groups of individuals that should avoid raw or undercooked seafood.
+Furthermore, specific groups of individuals should avoid raw or undercooked seafood.
 See article for more information on who should avoid undercooked foods.

 What you need